pattersam/citypulse-etl/docs/report.md

 The developed MVP has successfully met the primary goal of the project within the constraints.

-A CLI tool allows the user to initialise an SQL database and run the ETL pipeline on the data hosted on the CityPulse website to populate the target database.
+The [`citypulse-etl`](https://gitlab.com/s-a-m/citypulse-etl) Python package and CLI tool allows the user to initialise an SQL database and run the ETL pipeline on the data hosted on the CityPulse website to populate the target database.

-Discussion into future potential uses highlights the flexibility of the tool as well as potentials for future improvements.
+Finally, this report has provided discussion into future potential uses which highlights the flexibility of the tool along with recommendations for future improvements.

 ## Appendix